Home / 5G / Protocols / PHY / PRACH

 Why is PRACH important for initial access?

-Because it is the step that lets the UE request entry, begin timing alignment, and move toward the later access-response and setup procedure.
+Because it is the step that lets the UE request entry, begin timing progress, and move toward the later access-response and setup procedure.

 What should I inspect first when PRACH fails?